Autor:

 Rough skin and dry eyes aren't the only problems caused by overly dry air.
 The effects can also include damage to the ingenious mechanism that protects your breathing passages.
 Your mucous membranes dry out and contract, becoming tough and limiting the movement of the cilia, so that the layer of mucus no longer moves.
 Defense systems based on antibodies and antigens are also disrupted.

-A video at Youtube.com shows how the self-cleaning process works.
+Youtube.com shows how the self-cleaning process works.
 For example, a study has shown that asthma sufferers — representing some 10% of all children in Germany, and 5% of adults — are unable to add enough humidity to the air they breathe in.
 Humidification can bring them relief for their asthma symptoms.

 On their website, Kindergesundheit-info.de, the German Federal Center for Health Education recommends that anyone who comes down with the flu should use a humidifier and drink plenty of fluids.